Zálezlice: Administrative division

+Etymology

+The name Zálezlice is derived either from the personal names Zalezl or Zalezlý, meaning "the village of Zalezl's/Zalezlý's people", or from the Czech adjective zalezlý ('holed up'), meaning "the village of holed up people".

 Geography

 Zálezlice is located about 6 km southwest of Mělník and 22 km north of Prague.
 It lies in a flat landscape in the Central Elbe Table.
 The municipality is situated on the right bank of the Vltava River.

 History

 The first written mention of Zálezlice is from the beginning of the 13th century.

 The municipality was badly damaged during the 2002 European floods and has been protected by a flood wall since then.

 Transport

 There are no railways or major roads passing through the municipality.